class FusekiTripleStoreManager(TripleStoreManagerWithAuth):

 Example:

->>> ontologies = manager.fetch_ontologies()
+>>> ontologies = await manager.fetch_ontologies()

 >>> for onto in ontologies:

-... print(f"Found ontology: {onto.iri}")
+... print(f"Found ontology: {onto.iri} v{onto.version}")

 """

-sparql_url = f"{self._get_dataset_url()}/sparql"
+sparql_url = f"{self._get_ontologies_dataset_url()}/sparql"

-# Step 1: List all ontology URIs from all graphs
+# Step 1: List all named graphs

 list_query = """